 Ireland’s population is ageing – so how do we support older adults to age successfully?

-St Patrick’s Mental Health Services (SPMHS) is hosting a conference on Friday, 22 November that will share expert knowledge on healthy ageing, proactive planning for mental health in later life and advocacy for older adults.
+St Patrick’s Mental Health Services (SPMHS) hosted a conference on Friday, 22 November to share expert knowledge on healthy ageing, proactive planning for mental health in later life and advocacy for older adults.

 The conference comes at a time when people aged 65 years and older account for approximately 15% of the total Irish population, with these figures are expected to grow rapidly over the coming decades.